SofieThi/STH_Language/assignment_2/README.md

 ## Discussion of results

 Results: getting a .csv file with the text ID, the sentiment scores, and column showing all GPEs in that text.
-Furthermore, two bar charts showing the 20 most frequently mentioned GPE split in real and fake news
+Furthermore, two bar charts showing the 20 most frequently mentioned GPE split in real and fake news.
+Unfortunately, names like Obama has been counted as a GPE.